Top Allergies in the Southwest

 Wildfire SmokeWhether it was started by natural causes or by careless behavior, the result of a fire is essentially the same: devastation and destruction, followed by lingering and moving wildfire smoke.
 This is one of the most common natural disasters in the United States, and while burning homes and misplaced families get their share of media attention (rightfully so), there is often little attention for the health effects of wildfire smoke.

 Wildfire smoke can cause severe allergic reactions and create breathing issues for anyone that has respiratory conditions.
 Wood smoke is largely made up of carbons and hydrocarbons, so it can cause or aggravate allergies.
-Someone may have allergies to the smoke itself, or they may have allergies to dust, which is then aggravated by wildfire smoke.
+Someone may have an allergy to the smoke itself, or they may have an allergy to dust, which is then aggravated by wildfire smoke.
 No matter what your level of health, inhaling wildfire smoke is harmful to your lungs and respiratory system, so you need to avoid the smoke and prepare your home to be a safe haven from harmful smoke chemicals.

 PollenWhile some think pollen allergies are created by flowers, these bright plants rarely cause significant allergic reactions.
 This is because flowers use insects, such as bees, to pollinate and reproduce, which is why flowers have vibrant colors; they are meant to draw in insects.
 A far more common allergen is grass pollen, which is driven by the wind, not by insects.

 In the Southwest U.S., however, things are slightly different.
-Because the weather is generally warmer, plants are able to release their pollen virtually through the entire year; there really is no hay fever season like you have in the Midwest or Northeast.
+Because the weather is generally warmer, plants are able to release their pollen virtually through the entire year; there really is no hay fever season or general allergy season like you have in the Midwest or Northeast.

 The pollen calendar provided by HollisterStier Allergy provides a good reference.
 If you look at their calendar, you’ll see that 9 out of the 12 months are listed as having plants that release pollen, and it tends to be spread almost evenly throughout the year.
 This indicates that you can suffer from pollen allergies throughout the majority of the year.